Digby, Nova Scotia

 Digby Ferry Information

 Digby also serves as a port for a year-round ferry service that crosses the beautiful Bay of Fundy between Digby and Saint John, New Brunswick.
 Travelers can relax on the full-service ferry while enjoying spectacular views of the bay.
-View the Fundy Rose Ferry Schedule.

 Accommodations in Digby

 This small, quaint town has a variety of accommodations to suit every traveler’s style.
 Cheerful inns and bed & breakfasts, a beautiful resort and spa, a friendly hostel and even a campground are all nestled in the town within walking distance to hiking trails, shops, restaurants and a vibrant waterfront.
-View a list of accommodations in Digby.

 A visit to Digby is not complete without sampling their famous scallops.
 You’ll find these fresh and delicate morsels served in a variety of recipes and styles throughout the town’s restaurants and pubs.
 Stop at the Promenade look-off on Water Street and you may even catch a glimpse of a fleet coming in with its daily catch.
 Be sure to try some of the other local specialties as well: lobster, dulse (seaweed) and Digby chicks (a smoked herring) to name a few.
-View a list of restaurants in Digby.

-Digby’s Best Attractions
+Digby’s Top Attractions

 - Golf at one of Canada’s finest golf courses, designed by world class golf course architect Stanley Thompson, at the Digby Pines Golf Resort and Spa.
 The resort also features fabulous dining and a variety of spa services.